reinventing-wheels/mw/README.md

-A small middleware framework in less than 100 lines of code.
+A small middleware framework in less than 100 lines of code

 ## Installation